Video conferencing – how to do it right?

 Video conferencing is one of the most effective and valuable communication tools for remote working.
 Users from multiple locations can interact with each other in a way that is most similar to an in-person meeting.

-To conduct a successful video meeting, certain rules should be followed: We have already written about “Dos and dont’s of effective web conferencing” whilst some of those tips are pertinent for video conferencing as well, video calls do require extra etiquette guidelines.
+To conduct a successful video meeting, certain rules should be followed: We have already written about “Dos and dont’s of effective web conferencing” While some of those tips are also pertinent for video conferencing, video calls require extra etiquette guidelines.
 Follow our guide to learn how to conduct an effective remote meeting via video conference.

 1. Preparing the video call